 Two subspecies of milk snake are found in Iowa, the red milk snake, L. t. syspila, and the eastern milk snake, L. t. triangulum.
 The red milk snake is usually brightly marked.
 It differs from the eastern milk snake in distribution and that it has a light ground color with bright red blotches.
 These blotches are large and extend down on the sides almost to the ventral scales.
 This results in the reduction in the size and number of the lateral spots.

 The eastern milk snake was basically described in the description section.
-It is much more drab in coloration than the red milk snake and has smaller dorsal blotches which make the lateral spots larger and more numerous.
+It is much more drab in coloration (as an adult) than the red milk snake and has smaller dorsal blotches which make the lateral spots larger and more numerous.
 These subspecies meet and intergrade heavily in eastern Iowa and surrounding areas.
 Intergrade specimens share characteristics of both subspecies.

 A few specimens from northwestern Iowa appear to have genetic influence from the western forms of L. triangulum (most likely L. t. multistriata).
 These intergrade snakes have a large amount of black on top of the head, a gray ground color, and orangish dorsal blotches.
 An example is the photograph showing the intergrade from Woodbury County (above).
 I would be interested in pictures from milk snakes from this area.
 A larger sample size is needed to determine the extent of these intergrades in northwestern Iowa.